cdl-geneseo/geneseo-dictionary/Y/Yarf.md

 # Yarf

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yarf

 Created by  Unknown User (kmh28), last modified by  Unknown User (eim1) on Apr 01, 2019

 (verb) To vomit; a blend of yack and barf.2008: Recognizable, but not in common use.Source: Geneseo Dictionary 2006.
 SHelsher.
 Originally from Revised Dictionary of Geneseo English Spring 1999.2019: Still recognizable–replaced by the more heavily used term, &quot;Boot.&quot; Medina, S-Z, 2019.